 First-class navigation is the keystone of a pleasing web design and satisfied users.
 If you want your website to succeed, but don’t care about its navigation, you are flogging a dead horse!
 Without a captivating website layout and a good navigation structure, visitors won’t be able to find the needed information swiftly and smoothly.
-Luckily, we are going to provide you with eight golden rules you have to preserve when improving your UI design and website’s navigation.
+Luckily, we are going to provide you with eight golden rules you have to preserve when improving your web design and website’s navigation.

 Rule 1: Good Search Features